 Insys Therapeutics, the former manufacturer of the powerful fentanyl spray Subsys, used sham speaker programs and cash bribes as part of its illegal efforts to encourage physicians to over-prescribe the drug.
 The scheme was in part revealed by a former Insys sales rep, who exposed Insys’s tactics in a qui tam lawsuit.
 The whistleblower is represented by Phillips & Cohen and the Law Office of Mark Kleiman.

-Another Phillips & Cohen client was one of the first whistleblowers to alert the government to pharma companies’ aggressive tactics to increase opioid prescriptions.
+Another Phillips & Cohen client was one of the first whistleblowers to alert the government to pharma companies’ off-labeling marketing tactics to increase opioid prescriptions.
 Bruce Boise, a former Cephalon sales rep, alleged that the company was illegally marketing Actiq, a powerful fentanyl lollipop, for general pain.

 Industry insiders often have information about wrongful practices by opioid manufacturers and prescribers that may be the subject of a whistleblower lawsuit.
 If you know of opioid-related pharmaceutical fraud, consult with an experienced whistleblower attorney.
 For a free, confidential review of your matter, contact Phillips & Cohen.